 Design as Research I - Open Source

-Pursuing design as a form of research raises a series of questions that this course will examine in relation to larger technological, economic and cultural contexts.
-The seminar will explore ways of associating design with forms of research, as well as the implications of this for architectural and design practice.
+Pursuing design as a form of research raises a series of questions this course will examine in relation to larger technological, economic and cultural contexts.
+The seminar will explore ways of associating design with forms of research and the implications of this for architectural and design practice.
 Weekly sessions will include presentations related to course readings.

 Terms 1 & 2